-If you want to run a server activity using a telnet session, and you do not want to perform it interactively, you can use the following command line to make certain that the activity continues, even if the telnet session is lost, where <activity with parms> is the command followed by any required and optional parameters.
+If you want to run a server activity using a telnet session, and you do not want to perform it interactively, you can use the following command line to make certain that the activity continues, even if the telnet session is lost, nohup <activity with parms> & where <activity with parms> is the command followed by any required and optional parameters.
 This command will not guarantee that the activity will be completed if the server itself is not available.